Sixtiers: History

-"Prolisok", or "Snowdrop" formed in Lviv in 1963 by Ihor Kalynets after he went to a poetry reading by Ivan Drach and Ivan Dziuba.
+Prolisok (English: Snowdrop) was formed in Lviv in 1962 or 1963 by Ihor Kalynets after he attended a poetry reading by Ivan Drach and Dziuba.
 Both were active in the Club of Creative Youth and encouraged Kalynets.
-Snowdrop, like KTM was created under formally under the regional committee of the Komsomol. club "Snowdrop" (founded in 1962).
-The Sixtiers restored the traditions of the classical pre-revolutionary intelligentsia, which aspired to spiritual independence, political alienation, the ideals of civil society and service to the people.
+Prolisok, like KTM, was formally created by the regional committee of the Komsomol.
+The Sixtiers restored the traditions of the classical pre-revolutionary intelligentsia, which aspired to spiritual independence, political alienation, the ideals of civil society, and service to the people.

 Soon, word of the literary houses spread.
-Next to join were a group of artists lead by Alla Horska.
-The artists challenged State dogma and Horska's apartment in Kyiv became a second meeting place.
-The KTM continued to grow taking on poets, literary critics, and historians.
+Next to join were a group of artists led by Alla Horska.
+The artists challenged the state dogma, and Horska's apartment in Kyiv became a second meeting place.
+The KTM continued to grow, taking on poets, literary critics, and historians.

-KTM and Prolisok arranged for an unauthorized choir to sing in Myiv Central Park on 31 August 1963.
-Then in December Symonenko died of cancer while in Soviet custody.
-Many accused the Soviet State of denying Symonenko lifesaving care.
+KTM and Prolisok arranged for an unauthorized choir to sing in Kyiv Central Park on 31 August 1963.
+In December, Symonenko died of cancer while in Soviet custody and many accused the Soviet State of denying Symonenko lifesaving care.
 KTM organized "Literaturna Ukraïna" to commemorate Symonenko's life.
-KTM would be forced to close in 1964.
+KTM was forced to close in 1964.

 In 1964, Alla Horska, together with Opanas Zalyvakha, Liudmyla Semykina, Halyna Sevruk, and Halyna Zubchenko, created the stained glass "Shevchenko.
 Mother" in the vestibule of the main building of Kyiv University.
-It depicted a poet with a woman leaning against him "symbolizing Mother Ukraine".
-Unfortunately, the university administration, acting with the tacit consent of the party leadership, ordered the destruction of "ideologically divergent" stained glass window for not complying with proper aesthetic values After this incident, a commission classified the stained glass as ideologically hostile and deeply incompatible with the principles of socialist realism.
-Horska and Semykina were expelled from the Artists' Union, but they were reinstated a year later.
+It depicted a poet with a woman leaning against him, "symbolizing Mother Ukraine".
+The university administration, acting with the tacit consent of the party leadership, ordered the destruction of "ideologically divergent" stained glass windows for not complying with approved aesthetic values.
+After this incident, a commission classified the stained glass as ideologically hostile and deeply incompatible with the principles of socialist realism.
+Horska and Semykina were expelled from the Artists' Union for a year.